Tucktonia: After closure

-After the park closed in 1986, the buildings and fixtures were cleared and the land used at first for a public house called "The Olde Colonial", then, at a later date, "Bar Max".
+After the park closed in 1986, the buildings and fixtures were cleared and the land used at first for a public house called "The Old Colonial", then, at a later date, "Bar Max".
 These were housed in the original buildings built by Harry Stiller and operated by him and known as the Golfer's Arms.
 This was a highly popular venue for both locals and tourists alike and featured the Raceway bar, where one of Harry Stiller's original race cars was a centrepiece on one of the walls in the main bar.

-At a later date in the 1990s these buildings were cleared, and a number of retirement flats were built.
-These currently occupy the former site.
+Bar Max eventually closed and the buildings demolished in 2003 to make way for a number of retirement flats and private dwellings.